Recording Albums

 The essential steps to record an album are as follows:

-Albums are recorded one complete side at a time and, usually, VinylStudio will stop recording when your record deck lifts the needle at the end of an album side.
+Depending on your preference, albums can be recorded as one single file or one side at a time, and, usually, VinylStudio will stop recording when your record deck lifts the needle at the end of the disk.

-For more details, please refer to the following sections within this help page:
+For more details, please refer to the following list:

 Setting the Record Level

 Start the record or tape playing and then click on the Check Level button.
-If all is well, you should see the recording level indicators moving in time with the music (you may need to select the correct sound card and/or input source in the dropdown boxes first time through):
+If all is well, you should then see the recording level indicators moving in time with the music (you may need to select the correct input device in the dropdown boxes first time through):

 [ Top ]